shusaura85/OpenLoco.io/index.md

 ---
 title: "Welcome to OpenLoco"
-subtitle: "We are making a modern version of *Chris Sawyer's Locomotion* by reimplementing the entire game in C++."
+tagline: "We are making a modern, open source version of the classic transport simulation game *Chris Sawyer's Locomotion* by reimplementing it in C++."
-layout: posts
+layout: home
 permalink: /
 header:
   actions:
+    - label: "Read more"
+      url: "/about/"
     - label: "Download"
       url: "https://github.com/OpenLoco/OpenLoco/releases"
 ---